Robin-Reynard/WhiteRabbit_CHIP-8-Emulator/README.md

 ↩️ Reset the game

 The server can connect to clients and send ...
-➡️ 📺 On-screen display from the emulator (No need to continously screenshot your screen to get visual input!)
+➡️ 📺 On-screen display from the emulator (No need to continuously screenshot your screen to get visual input!)
 ➡️ 🎹 Pressed and released keys from the CHIP8 keyboard
 ➡️ 🎵 Get sound status